About pages are weird.

 I used to think there was something seriously wrong with me.
 Why couldn’t I sit still in the neat little boxes that were built for me?
 I was a bossy kid.
 Big questions.
 Often too big for my britches.
 Somewhere along the way, I lost that part of myself.
 I did all the next-expected things, and (on paper) everything looked just as it should be.

 My first child was born.
 A daughter, Annika.
-I became a mom and that long-expected role was different than I thought it would be.
+I became a mom, and that long-expected role was different from what I thought it would be.
 Not bad, just different.
 Then my second daughter was born.

 And then the doctors told us that our first daughter was going to die in her mid-teens.